calvinbui/calvin.me/posts/2017-06-26-sff-desktop/index.md

 ![Case](/case/top.jpg)
 ![Case](/case/front.jpg)

-## I used to have another GTX 1080 Ti...
+## I used to have another GTX 1080 Ti

 Before the Galax 1080 Ti, I had a [Gigabyte Gaming 1080 Ti](/case/gigabyte-1080ti.jpg) (click the link for an image).
 It was horribly loud and hurt my ears with how loud its coil whine was.
 I was able to get a refund on it luckily.